 Polynomial Remainder Theorem

 The result is then:

-while the remainder is:
+while the remainder R is:

-The result matches the remainder computed using Ruffini's rule.
+The result matches the remainder R computed using Ruffini's rule.
 This isn't a coincidence but a general rule allowing us to calculate the remainder of a division between polynomials without having to perform the division itself.
 This principle is known as the Polynomial Remainder Theorem.

+Polynomial Remainder Theorem